jolie/docs/web/getting-started/jolie_modules.md

 ### Service execution target

-While having a `main` service is mandatory to directly run a given Jolie module, we can instruct the Jolie interpreter to target a custom-named service &mdash; and by extension, use the same instruction to select the target of execution of one of the services within a given module.
+While having a single service is mandatory to directly run a given Jolie module, we can instruct the Jolie interpreter to target a custom-named service &mdash; and by extension, use the same instruction to select the target of execution of one of the services within a given module.

 To select a custom-named Jolie module for execution, we use the interpreter parameter `-s` or the equivalent `--service` followed by the name of the target service, e.g.,  `jolie --service myService`.

-Specifically, if the targeted module has only one service definition, the `--service` parameter is discarded and the service is executed (WARNING: this goes against the `main` service policy above).
+Specifically, if the targeted module has only one service definition, the `--service` parameter is discarded and the service is executed.
 Contrarily, when a module includes multiple service definitions, the Jolie interpreter requires the definition of the `--service` parameter, reporting an execution error both if the parameter or the correspondent service definition in the module is missing.

-Note: the current version of Jolie does not support passing service argument to execution service from the command-line, thus the `main` (or `--service`-targeted) execution service cannot require a parameter.
+Note: the current version of Jolie does not support passing service argument to execution service from the command-line, thus single-service modules (or `--service`-targeted services) cannot require a parameter.

 ```jolie
 type MyServiceParam {